EvilOlaf/scum/README.md

 ### How to automatically restart every X hours?

-This image does not come with an automated way to periodicly restart.
+This image does not come with an automated way to periodically restart.
 Though this should be easy enough to setup using a *cronjob*, like
 `0 */6 * * * YourDockerUser cd /path/to/docker/compose/file && docker compose restart`
 Depending on your OS, the command might be `docker-compose` instead of `docker compose`.
-Needs different time or interfall but lacking knowledge of cron?
-Check https://crontab.guru/
+Needs different time or interval but lacking knowledge of cron?
+Check [crontab.guru](https://crontab.guru/)

 ### Which Docker image? `main` or `latest`?